Quality Manual

 • Complaints involving other organisations or contractors providing a service on behalf of the University.

-Complaints relating to allegations of bullying, harassment or victimisation by members of staff are associated with the Policy of Dignity within the University and should be addressed to the Director of Human Resources.
+Complaints relating to allegations of bullying, harassment or victimisation by members of staff are associated with the Policy of Dignity within the University and must be addressed to the Director of Human Resources.
 If the complaint is within the scope of the Policy of Dignity within the University and informal resolution is not appropriate then a formal investigation in accordance with the policy will be undertaken.

-Policy of Dignity within the University
+The Policy of Dignity within the University is accessible below in the 'Related Regulations, Policies and Procedures' section.

 Student Services will be informed that a complaint has been made and against whom (no further details will be divulged).
 Once the Dignity Investigation Procedure has been completed, if the student's allegations are proven, then the student may bring a Level 2 complaint relating to the impact of the behaviour on their course of study within one month of the date of the outcome letter.